johnnyfleet/choco-windows-config/windows_notes.md

 QXL
 Spize server

-Specific XML to sort scaling
+Specific XML to sort scaling.
+Add the following to the Video QXL xml tab (replacing what is there)
 ``` xml
 <video>
   <model type="qxl" ram="131072" vram="131072" vgamem="32768" heads="1" primary="yes"/>